$A=2,3,4$ nuclear contact coefficients in the generalized contact formalism: Conclusions and outlook

 Our second conclusion regards the role of TNI.
 In fact, TNI contributions are usually small, especially in the $np$ $S=1$ channel.
 Only in the $S=0$ channels, the TNI contributions in the plateau regions of the 2BDFs ratios, especially for non-local potentials, are quite pronounced, particularly for $ ^4\text{He} $.

 A third conclusion regards the GCF prediction that $\tilde{C}_{N_1 N_2, \, A}^S = C_{N_1 N_2, \, A}^S$ for all spin channels, for a given potential and nucleus~\cite{Cruz-Torres:2019fum,WEISS2018211}.
-While this is verified in the dominant $np$ $S=1$ channel, for all nuclei and all potentials, in the $S=0$ channels, for non-local potentials, particularly with cutoff $\Lambda = 550$ MeV, we observed significant differences between $\tilde{C}_{N_1 N_2,A}^{S=0}$ and $C_{N_1 N_2,A}^{S=0}$, especially for $^4\text{He}$.
+While this is reasonably verified in the dominant $np$ $S=1$ channel, for all nuclei and all potentials, in the $S=0$ channels, for non-local potentials, particularly with cutoff $\Lambda = 550$ MeV, we observed significant differences between $\tilde{C}_{N_1 N_2,A}^{S=0}$ and $C_{N_1 N_2,A}^{S=0}$, especially for $^4\text{He}$.
 In some cases, for the $np$ $S=0$ channel, the value of $\tilde{C}_{np,A}^{S=0}$ is nearly twice as large as ${C}_{np,A}^{S=0}$.
 Additionally, the coefficients extracted from the 2BMDs for non-local potentials present larger errors, reflecting the poorly defined plateaus.
-As a result, while the GCF predictions are confirmed for local potentials in the $S=0$ channels, they are only partially satisfied for non-local potentials.
+As a result, while the GCF predictions are somehow confirmed for local potentials in the $S=0$ channels, they are very poorly satisfied for non-local potentials.This poses significant questions on the validity of the GCF at least in the $S=0$ channels.

 Finally, we have explored the model-independence of the contact coefficient ratios across different spin-isospin channels, calculating a weighted average for each nucleus and channel.
 Four weighting schemes have been explored, to account for the different nature of the adopted interaction models, finding an overall nice agreement among the various schemes and among the various contact coefficient ratios.
 The values for these ratios are summarized in Table~\ref{tab:ratios}.